geissdoerfer/shepherd/docs/dev/virtcap.rst

 During VirtCap emulation, the shared buffers are filled with actual recorded `adc current and voltage values`.
 Because the emulation and recording can be done on different devices.
 The recorded `adc values` are compensated to use the same calibration settings as the emulation calibration settings.
+This is done in `__init__.py`.

 Besides the recorded `adc current and voltage values`, more information needs to be passed down to the pru0 core.
-Two new structs have been added to the `sysfs_interface`.
+Two new structs have been added to the `sysfs_interface shared memory`.

 .. code-block:: c